Luke Rhinehart: Conventional novels

-Long Voyage Back (1983) is a nautical action-adventure novel following a group of people sailing a trimara, and their struggle for survival as they escape the aftermath of nuclear war.
+Long Voyage Back (1983) is a nautical action-adventure novel following a group of people sailing a trimaran, and their struggle for survival as they escape the aftermath of nuclear war.

 Nonfiction

 The Book of est (1976) is a narrative account of Werner Erhard's controversial large-group awareness training personal transformation course, Erhard Seminars Training, which began in 1971.
 The reader is put in the place of a participant in order to vicariously "experience" the training.
 Erhard wrote a foreword to the book.

 The Book of the Die (2000) is "handbook of dice living" intended to help readers to embrace Chance and live more freely.
 It follows the philosophy that people must give up their illusion that a self-direction can control life; they must let go.
 A collection of proverbs, essays, cartoons, poems and scenes from movies form this guide to creating a more playful and unpredictable life.